 - Attendance Monitoring and Contact Tracing

-- An attendance tracking system must be in place for all indoor events.
+- An attendance tracking system should be in place for all indoor events.
 There are several acceptable methods, but we suggest that RSOs use the process available inside the OspreyHub.

-- In addition to online check-in methods inside the OspreyHub, we are pursuing standing iPad holders that will allow card swiping.
+- Student Development has standing iPad holders that will allow low contact card swiping.
+We also have online check in methods inside the OspreyHub.
 We will train leaders on how to use these tools.